panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 <details>
   <summary>Regular invocation</summary>

-*Regular invocation* happen when a variable containing the function is used for invocation.
+*Regular invocation* happens when the sole variable containing the function is used for invocation `func(...)`.

 ```javascript
 function sum(number1, number2) {